Continuing Education Activity

 - Urinary tract infections

-Because the emergence of antimicrobial resistance has become a progressively great concern, new beta-lactam, and beta-lactamase inhibitor combinations (ceftolozane/tazobactam, ceftazidime/avibactam, meropenem/vaborbactam, imipenem/cilastatin/relebactam, aztreonam/avibactam), siderophore-conjugated cephalosporins (cefiderocol), and siderophore-conjugated monobactams have been developed and represent options for the management of complicated infections, especially in intensive care unit.
+Because the emergence of antimicrobial resistance has become a progressively great concern, new beta-lactam and beta-lactamase inhibitor combinations (ceftolozane/tazobactam, ceftazidime/avibactam, meropenem/vaborbactam, imipenem/cilastatin/relebactam, aztreonam/avibactam), siderophore-conjugated cephalosporins (cefiderocol), and siderophore-conjugated monobactams have been developed and represent options for the management of complicated infections, especially in the intensive care unit.

 When administered orally, one must consider that food can affect oral absorption.
 Moreover, the absorption of some molecules such as cefuroxime and cefpodoxime becomes decreased by H2 blockers or nonabsorbable antacids.
 The administration of these agents can be through different routes.

-- Penicillin V is preferrable for oral administration, given 30 min before the meal or 2 hours after.
+- Penicillin V is preferable for oral administration, given 30 min before the meal or 2 hours after.

 - Penicillin G is available in 2 parenteral preparations: benzathine and procaine.

 - Penicillin G benzathine dosing is once monthly as it has a longer half-life.